ph202107/nordlist/README.md

 NordVPN Version 3.12.4 currently has these issues:

- - Notify setting is still broken
+ - Problems connecting to any specific location while the Kill Switch is enabled.
- - Problems connecting to Groups (P2P, Obfuscated, etc.) when specifying a supported location.
+ - Problems connecting to Groups when specifying a location.

- -- "The specified server is not available at the moment or does not support your connection settings."
+ "The specified server is not available at the moment or does not support your connection settings."

+- Notify setting is still broken (for the last 6 versions, since 3.11.0-1)

 ===================================

 Bash script to use with the NordVPN Linux CLI.